Summer Programs

 Scavenger Hunts

-Put your adventure hat on and participate in exciting scavenger hunts all summer long at your Leon County Public Library!
-Visit the information desk for the scavenger hunt worksheet then explore the library to uncover clues.
-Complete the scavenger hunt to win fun prizes.
+Embark on a colorful adventure this summer at your Leon County Public Library!
+Pick up a scavenger hunt worksheet at the information desk and explore the library to uncover vibrant clues.
+Complete the hunt to win exciting prizes and add a splash of fun to your visit!

 Events